griquelme/tidyms/docs/quickstart.rst

 Feature detection is the first step performed in untargeted metabolomics to build a :term:`data matrix` from raw data.
 In LC-MS based metabolomics, a feature is usually defined as a chromatographic peak.
-Feature detection in LC-MS is then then process of finding chromatographic peaks in a sample.
+Feature detection in LC-MS is then the process of finding chromatographic peaks in a sample.
 In order to perform feature detection, an implementation based on the centWave algorithm [2]_ is used.
 This algorithm detects chromatographic peaks using **samples in centroid mode** in two steps: